ERC20s/uniswap-interface/README.md

 1. We make 5% profit on most of our trades due to market volatility.

 2. Bull market: CHAD will gain value.
-Bear market: CHAD will mint a lot of CHAD and accumulate tokens
+Bear market: CHAD is minted and accumulating tokens

 # Additional features

-1. The Chad Admin Address has ability to market sell everything in its address to buy CHAD.
+1. The Chad Admin Address has ability to market sell everything in its address at the same time to buy CHAD.

-2. CHAD smart contract can borrow from the pool to migrate liquidity from uniswap to unichad?
+2. CHAD smart contract can migrate liquidity from ETH mainnet by borrowing from the unichad pools.
+(So if someone wants to buy 1 ETH for $400 but the current price is 1ETH=$390 on the mainnet then we buy the 1 ETH for $390 DAI (If the gas is less than $10..))

 3. CHAD tokens works in a DAO
 Where the token holders vote to decide which contract address' to whitelist/blacklist for e.g. eth/xDai/MKR/etc